alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/how-to-guides/run-macos-maui/run-macos-maui.md

 ## Installation

-- Install Net 8.0 from this [url](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
+- Install Net 10.0 SDK from this [url](https://dotnet.microsoft.com/en-us/download/dotnet/10.0).
 You need to install version that is compatible with processor architecture of your pc (arm64 or x64).
 - Install Xcode.
 - Install Xcode Command Line Tools, using terminal command ```xcode-select --install```.